twajr/ckad-prep-notes/README.md

 Below is a quick example of creating a deployment and then updating its image.
 This will force a rolling deployment to start.
 You can then roll it back.
 ```
 $ kubectl run nginx --image=nginx  --replicas=3
+deployment.apps "nginx" created
 ```
 Okay, not force a rolling update by updating its image.
 ```
 $ kubectl set image deploy/nginx nginx=nginx:1.9.1
+deployment.apps "nginx" image updated
 ```
 Now you can check the status of the roll out.
 ```
 $ kubectl rollout status deploy/nginx
+Waiting for rollout to finish: 2 out of 3 new replicas have been updated...
+Waiting for rollout to finish: 1 old replicas are pending termination...
+Waiting for rollout to finish: 2 of 3 updated replicas are available...
+deployment "nginx" successfully rolled out
 ```
 Now, if you want to roll it back:
 ```
 $ kubectl rollout undo deploy/nginx
+$ kubectl rollout status deploy/nginx
+Waiting for rollout to finish: 1 old replicas are pending termination...
+Waiting for rollout to finish: 2 of 3 updated replicas are available...
+deployment "nginx" successfully rolled out
 ```
 This is all describe well on kubernetes.io by searching for 'deployment' and reading the overview there.
 [Kubernetes Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)